Budapest Card - 2024 Guide

 How much does a Budapest card cost?

-The pricing of the Budapest Card depends on the duration you choose, if you buy them here online.
+The Budapest Card price depends on the duration you choose, if you buy them here online.
 Here you have the options:

 What is included on the Budapest card?